Welcome to SingingSun! Enjoy!

 Early astrologers experienced different results as the planets moved through the zodiac constellations.
 The combination of planets positioned against the zodiac constellations is perhaps the most fundamental feature of astrology.

-If you think the constellations themselves, or the powerful fixed stars within them - eg Regulus in Leo - are actually exerting or transmitting an influence on the planets then it matters that we represent these stars adequately.
+If you think the constellations themselves, or the powerful fixed stars within them – eg Regulus in Leo – are actually exerting or transmitting an influence on the planets then it matters that we represent these stars adequately.
 If you think the chief influences are planetary movements within the solar system, then the zodiac is just a picturesque way to describe planetary positions and inaccuracy is not significant.
-We’ll explore this issue soon.
+We’ll explore this issue in a future post.

 Zodiacs #1.
 Chart of the Heavens